gvj777/osticket-prereqs/README.md

 <img src="https://i.imgur.com/NQEHIKG.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-I logged into osTicket as Admin.
-This allowed me to manage help topics, which basically includes potiental ticket scenarios.
-Properties such as, priority of the ticket, and also which department the ticket is sent to when created can be changed if necessary.
+I logged into osTicket as Administrator "Jane Doe".
+As a admin I am able to add agents to osTicket, in addition I am able to add agents to a specific department or team.
+It also shows the last time each agent was logged in.
 </p>
 <br />